EQUINE PRF IN SPORTS MEDICINE

-Equine Bio-PRF offers you the next level in blood-derived regenerative medicine.
-We are pushing the limits of Platelet Rich Fibrin based on in-depth research from our global research team.
+Equine PRF offers you the next level in blood-derived regenerative medicine.
 We are offering you solutions with significantly increased cell content and cell distribution as well as a wast extension of PRF resorption time all based on state-of-the-art research and technology.

 Concentrated PRF (C-PRF) the new benchmark

-As our research team gained insight on how cells distribute across a fibrin clot, a new protocol was formulated increasing the amount of Leucocytes and Platelets 10 fold from the standard injectable PRF protocols.
-The C-PRF protocol sets a new benchmark in what to expect from a Liquid PRF product and forms the foundation of exciting new products like bio-graft, bio-bone, and bio-filler.
+As we have gained insight into how cells distribute across a fibrin clot, a new protocol was formulated to increase the number of leukocytes and Platelets 10 fold from the standard injectable PRF protocols.
+The C-PRF protocol sets a new benchmark in what to expect from a liquid PRF product and forms the foundation of exciting new products like bio-graft, bio-bone, and bio-filler.

 and Future Perspectives

-BioFiller – The ability to produce a slowly resorbable platelet-rich fibrin filler loaded with regenerative cells may offer an interesting new perspective in Equine Sports Medicine and beyond, as a carrier of medicine or for filling cavities or prolonging the effect of joint injections.
+– a slowly resorbable platelet-rich fibrin filler loaded with regenerative cells offering an interesting new perspective in Equine Sports Medicine and beyond, as a carrier of medicine or for filling cavities or prolonging the effect of joint injections.

 See Research Papers & Literature

-To get an overview of the ongoing research in Bio-PRF please follow this link and see published and articles in progress.
+To get an overview of the ongoing research in PRF please follow this link and see published and articles in progress.

 - Equine Business association.
 The Equine Industry: A Global Perspective.
 5–10 (2018).
 Available at: https://www.equinebusinessassociation.com/equine-industry-statistics/.